 This one may seem self-explanatory, but you might be surprised at how easy it is to make a mistake when sending off the fees and documents at the end of the long process of immigration.

-The United States Citizen and Immigration Services has hundreds of forms in their archives, each one requiring a different fee.
+The USCIS has hundreds of forms in their archives, each one requiring a different fee.
 It’s always important to take some time and read up on which forms are necessary, which ones have fees, how much those fees currently are, where to mail them, and how the payments should be made.

-Ultimately, it comes down to a decision.
-For one, you can sit down, try to become an overnight expert in immigration law, and risk all of your time and money on the hope that you’ve made the right choices.
+When trying to hire a foreign worker, too many business owners think they can become an overnight expert in immigration law.
+If you do this, you’re risking all of your time and money on the hope that you’ve made the right choices.

-On the other hand, you can place the entire case in the capable hands of an immigration attorney.
-Avoiding every mistake I mentioned above is as easy as calling an expert.
+On the other hand, you can place the entire case in the capable hands of an immigration attorney, and avoid every mistake we’ve mentioned.
 Almost all cases that receive audits, supervisions, and rejections are made by people who tried to sponsor an employee by themselves.

 In the end, the main mistakes that business owners make when sponsoring a foreign worker are not paying attention to details, engaging in shady business practices, and trying to do everything alone.
 If you avoid these common errors, you may find that sponsoring foreign workers is the key to success in your industry.